neocotic/yourls-api/CONTRIBUTING.md

 # Contributing

-If you have any questions about [yourls-api](https://github.com/neocotic/yourls-api) please feel free to [raise an issue](https://github.com/neocotic/yourls-api/issues/new).
+If you have any questions about [YOURLS API](https://github.com/neocotic/yourls-api) please feel free to [raise an issue](https://github.com/neocotic/yourls-api/issues/new).

 Please [search existing issues](https://github.com/neocotic/yourls-api/issues) for the same feature and/or issue before